account

 option 1 - void the contract

-talk to an attorney about your options to void the contract or otherwise get out of the contract. an experienced contract lawyer might be able to spot a way for you to remove yourself from the contract completely, even if the other party does not want to renegotiate with you.
+talk to a legal pro about your options to void the contract or otherwise get out of the contract. an experienced contract lawyer might be able to spot a way for you to remove yourself from the contract completely, even if the other party does not want to renegotiate with you.

 in most situations, you should not simply stop fulfilling your part of the contract because you want to change the terms. by not holding up your part of the bargain, you breach the contract and may end up being legally responsible for money damages resulting from your breach. talk to an attorney before you simply stop performing your obligations under any contract.